Click below or on the picture below to see step by step makeover

 The fireplace below has Starfire, Bronze, Bronze Reflective, Gold, Amber and Dark Red Orange Topper.

-The fireplace below has Bronze and Bronze Reflective with ceramic tile on the outside, very modern and very nice!
+The fireplace below has Bronze and Bronze Reflective on top

 The fire pit below is in Malibu California which no one could figure out how to do what we did.
 The customer didn't want to see the fire pit hood anymore.
 So we just raised it.
 And everyone said it couldn't be done!
 This is what we like to do, take imagination and make it a reality.
 The base was provided by the customer we just supplied the "raise the hood" and the ring and Bronze Base Glass